osohq/oso/README.md

 ## Share your story

 We'd love to hear about your use case and experience with Oso.
-Share your story on [Twitter](https://twitter.com/osoHQ) or fill out [this form](https://stephie660149.typeform.com/to/mIFfkN05) for some Oso swag
+Share your story on [Twitter](https://twitter.com/osoHQ) or fill out [this form](https://stephie660149.typeform.com/to/mIFfkN05) for some Oso swag.